 Note: Todd emphasizes that ALL fees should be communicated upfront during the onboarding process and lease agreement.
 Fees aren’t about tricky pricing or hidden markups.
 They’re about charging for value and driving behavior.

-What are the Benefits and Challenges of Charging Property Management Fees?
+What Are the Benefits and Challenges of Charging Property Management Fees?

 Let’s look at some of the pros and cons of charging additional fees for your additional property management services.